SureshMannam/student/readme.txt

 Delete: http://localhost:8080/studentlist/delete/{id}

 Note: This application uses In-memory database (H2) , so if you would like to use Mysql DB please use attached sql script.
+And amend Datasource properties in application.properties as per your database details.

 Thanks